Civil Engineering (CE)

 CE 4360.
 Intelligent Transportation Systems.

-This course is a study of the components, technologies, and infrastructure assets that comprise intelligent transportation systems (ITS).
-Smart technologies, data acquisition, and communication sub-systems will be examined within the context of personal, commercial, and public transportation.
-Coverage will include mobility, public safety, socio-economic and environmental factors impacting transportation systems.
-Prerequisite: CE 3310 and CE 3360 both with grades of "C" or better.
+This course is a study of components, technologies, and infrastructure assets that comprise intelligent transportation systems (ITS).
+Smart technologies, data acquisition, and communication sub-systems are examined within the context of personal, commercial, and public transportation.
+Coverage includes mobility, public safety, socio-economic and environmental factors impacting transportation systems.
+There are three main themes discussed in this course: data collection and monitoring using ITS; modeling and analysis using ITS data; and operations, control and management using ITS data.
+Prerequisite: CE 3310 and CE 3360 with grades of "C" or better.

 Grade Mode: Standard Letter